auraoupa/perf-pangeo-deployments/README.md

 ### CNES cluster HAL (HAL)

 Hal is the [CNES](https://cnes.fr/fr/) intermediate size HPC cluster, with about 460 nodes, 12 000 cores and a 8.5 PB Spectrum Scale Storage.
-Nodes and storage are interconnected with Infiniband at 56GB/s, and the storage system provides a bandwith up to 100GB/s [ref](https://www.researchgate.net/publication/340169325_The_Pangeo_Ecosystem_Interactive_Computing_Tools_for_the_Geosciences_Benchmarking_on_HPC).
+Nodes and storage are interconnected with Infiniband at 56GB/s, and the storage system provides a bandwith up to 100GB/s ([ref](https://www.researchgate.net/publication/340169325_The_Pangeo_Ecosystem_Interactive_Computing_Tools_for_the_Geosciences_Benchmarking_on_HPC)).

 Everyone with an account on this cluster can access the Jupyterhub service directly on the web : https://jupyterhub.cnes.fr/.
-The connection to the service will automatically launch a job on one computation node on which the jupyter notebook will be deployed (several choices for the spawning : from 1 core-4GB-12h to 40 cores-184 GB-12h)
+The connection to the service will automatically launch a job on one computation node on which the jupyter notebook will be deployed (several choices for the spawning : from 1 core-4GB-12h to 40 cores-184GB-12h)

 Once the notebook is running, I can also request more computation ressources by submitting job via [dask-jobqueue](https://jobqueue.dask.org/en/latest/) library that is part of PANGEO deployment and was developped for that exact purpose.

 A large variety of nodes is present in this cluster, so that I can make the key parameters (cores/workers/memory) vary at will :

-      - Qdev-1core-4GB
-      - Qdev-4cores-15GB
+      - Qdev-1core(4GB) = Qdev1
-      - Qdevfullnode-16cores-60GB
+      - Qdev-4cores-(5GB) = Qdev4
-      - Batch-1core-5GB
+      - Qdevfullnode-16cores(60GB) = Qfull
-      - Batch-1core-5GB
+      - Batch-1core(5GB) = Batch1
-      - Batch-4cores-20GB
+      - Batch-4cores(20GB) = Batch4
-      - Batchfullnodes-24cores-120GB
+      - Batchfullnodes-24cores(120GB) = Bfull
-      - Batch2019fullnodes-40cores-184GB
+      - Batch2019fullnodes-40cores(184GB) = B2019

+I will first request the same amount of cores and memory than for the previous deployment.

+Two possibilities : I can ask 2 nodes on the Qdev1 queue (2 cores in total) or 2 cores in Qdev4 or Qfull among the 4 or 16 available, what will change is the memory.

+The results are :

   - [CINES](https://www.cines.fr/) supercomputer [occigen](https://www.cines.fr/calcul/materiels/occigen/)